AyeGill/memoman/README.md

 - [ ] Profiling of the database system for very large card collections.
 - [x] Implement basic card formats/types. (somewhat done)
 - [x] Implement CLI review.
 (Done)
+- [ ] Web/browser-based GUI review.
+- [ ] Adding cards from file which already has IDs.
 - [ ] De-spaghettify, fix encapsulation of the various modules.
   - [ ] Move all logic to do with handling review into `SuperMemo.hs`.
   - [ ] Only `Database.hs` should care about the database representation.